Governance¶

 and engage with topics or code they are knowledgeable about.

-New core developers are nominated by existing core developers and are subject to a two-thirds majority vote of existing core developers.
+New core developers are nominated by existing core developers and are subject to a two-thirds majority vote of voting core developers.
 Core developers are expected to maintain a reasonable amount of engagement with the project.
 Developing code, interacting with contributions and engaging with the broader community are all valid contributions for core developers.

 Core developers who no longer want or are able to engage with the project are expected